Phoenix American

-Phoenix American is a privately held financial services and technology company headquartered in San Rafael, California.
-It is the parent of Phoenix American Financial Services, PAFS Ireland, Ltd, SalesFocus Solutions, and Phoenix Cable, Inc.
+Phoenix American is an American financial services and technology company headquartered in Larkspur, California.
+It is the parent of four subsidiaries, Phoenix American Financial Services, PAFS Ireland, Ltd, Phoenix American SalesFocus Solutions and Phoenix Cable, Inc. These provide services including fund administration services for private equity and venture capital funds, transfer agent services, investor relations services, and managing agent services for asset-backed securitization in the commercial aircraft industry.

+Gus Constantin was the founder of the company and is the president, chairman and chief executive officer of the company and all its subsidiaries.

 History

 Origins

 Phoenix American was founded in 1972 by Gus Constantin as the sponsor of a series of limited partnership investment funds for the leasing of business equipment (Phoenix Leasing).
 Four subsidiaries developed from the business sectors of Phoenix Leasing: Phoenix American Financial Services (fund administration, investor services and asset-backed securitization (ABS) managing agent services), SalesFocus Solutions (CRM, sales reporting and 22c-2 compliance services), Phoenix Leasing Portfolio Services (commercial lease portfolio management), and Phoenix Cable (cable television services).
 The company was publicly traded from 1982 until 1990.
 Gus Constantin is the president, chairman of the board and chief executive officer of the company and all its subsidiaries.